rrovetto/Ontology-Development-Guidelines/Background Concepts.md

 ## Background - Preliminaries of Ontology Development: Some Conceptual and Ontological Distinctions

-Some basic distinctions made in modeling (conceptual, ontological, semantic, linguistic, etc.), which are partially drawn from abstract and philosophical inquiry, are:

 If you find value in my work, please [support/donate here](https://gogetfunding.com/knowledge-organization-services-ontology-terminology-metadata-concept-analysis/).

 ### Semantic & Terminological Systems